beam-community/elixir-companies/README.md

 * [Rose Point Navigation Systems](http://www.rosepointnav.com/) - Specializes in navigation software for recreational and professional mariners.

+#### Real Estate

+* [Opendoor](https://www.opendoor.com) - Opendoor buys your home from you, so you can skip months of selling and start your next chapter.

 #### Sensors

 * [Senseware](http://senseware.co) - Senseware supports data-driven decision-making by providing real-time, actionable insight on what is happening around us in buildings and cities.